5fo12/shex/README.md

 Do not indent code in if or function blocks.
 Do not leave whitespace after commands.

-Using any of these will lead to errors.
+Breaking any of these rules will lead to errors.